mvolkmann/MyUnixEnv/notes/GoNotes.md

 - "The Go Playground": <https://play.golang.org/>
   - can enter and test code online
   - can share code with others, but not sure how long they are retained
+- "The Go Play Space" at <https://goplay.space/>
+  - a better alternative to "The Go Playground"
+  - provides syntax highlighting, configurable indentation, use of Fira Code font, auto-indenting, help on double-click, ability to highlight lines (useful when sharing snippets), and more
 - "Go Time" podcast: <https://changelog.com/gotime>

 ## Editor Support